brendankenny/call-trace/README.md

 ```

 When the output is loaded and then run, a global variable `wɔk` is created with the following properties:
+- `file`: the full path of the original source file.
-- `f`: a list of all functions found in the file.
+- `fns`: a list of all functions found in the file.
 - `t`: a record of the call graph.
 Positive values represent entering a function (with the value indicating a function in `f`) and negative values represent exiting a function (with the absolute value indexing `f`).
 - `d`: a record of timestamps for every entry in `t`.
 Only created if the `--time` option was specified.